rolandjlevy/js-solitaire-game/README.md

 - Includes Help section and Leader board
 - Scores are saved on the back-end using MongoDB Atlas

-### Running this app locally in Github CodeSpaces
+### Running this app locally in GitHub Codespaces

-- Install dependencies and start the dev server
+Install dependencies and start the dev server:

 ```bash
 npm install